COVID-19 Operational Guidance for Food and Meat Processing Facilities and Workplaces with Assembly Lines

 - Processing lines

-- Stagger shifts, start times, and break times as feasible to prevent congregating.
+- Staggering shifts, start times, and break times as feasible to prevent congregating.

-- Reduce production line staffing to the extent feasible to minimize close worker contact.
-Adjust line speed to allow workers to maintain distance.
-Wherever it is not feasible to maintain a distance of six feet between workers in a production line, workers should be separated by barriers and be provided PPE including, at a minimum, face masks.
+- Reducing production line staffing to to minimize close worker contact.
+Adjusting line speed to allow workers to maintain distance.
+Wherever it is not feasible to maintain 6 feet between workers in a production line, workers should be separated by barriers and be provided PPE including, at a minimum, face masks.

-- Operate only essential lines and shut down non-essential lines.
+- Operating only essential lines and shut down non-essential lines.

 - Locker rooms

-- Consider assigning lockers to employees in each shift and ensuring that assigned lockers are six feet away from each other.
-Alternatively, consider staggering the use of the locker room to ensure workers are six feet away from each other.
+- Assigning lockers to workers in each shift and ensure assigned lockers are 6 feet from each other.
+Alternatively, stagger the use of the locker room to ensure workers are 6 feet from each other.

-- Designate one-way entrances and exits in and out of the facility.
+- Designating one-way entrances and exits to the facility.

-- Mark distances six feet apart where workers may stand in line when waiting to clock in or out, conduct health assessments, wait for transportation, and other areas where workers normally congregate.
+- Marking distances 6 feet apart where workers may stand when waiting to clock in or out, conduct health assessments, wait for transportation, and other areas where workers normally congregate.

-- Ensure that any biometric device or other timekeeping system that requires worker touch a common surface, such as a screen or keypad, is cleaned routinely.
-In addition, hand sanitizer or disinfecting wipes should be located next to the timekeeping system for employee use before and after clocking in or out.
+- Ensuring any biometric device or other timekeeping system that requires workers to touch a common surface, such as a screen or keypad, is cleaned routinely.
+A touch-free process is ideal.
+In addition, hand sanitizer or disinfecting wipes should be located next to the timekeeping system for worker use before and after clocking in or out.

 - Tool rooms

-- Disinfect tools between use when used by multiple employees.
+- o Disinfecting tools between use when used by multiple workers.

 In addition, facilities should: